LaunchCodeEducation/linux/content/git/walkthrough/git-branching/Staging/index.md

 - Add the changes
 - Commit the changes
-- Push new local branch to local repo
+- Push updated local branch to remote repo
 - Submit a pull request and merge the `bug-fix` branch into the `master` branch.